cdk-patterns/serverless/the-efs-lambda/README.md

 - GET - Retrieve messages
 - POST - Send a message (whatever you send in the body is the message)
 - DELETE - Deletes all stored messages

+The URL for the HTTP API to use these commands will be printed in the CloudFormation stack output after you deploy